 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This is superior protection for plants in transit for up to 12 days.

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receiving unless weather-related problems prohibit planting.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water for the first week daily after planting.

 |Ships Year Round|

-Walking Fern - Asplenium rhizophyllum.
+I am walking Fern - Asplenium rhizophyllum.
 The walking fern is a perennial fern with evergreen leaves.
-Its most distinctive feature are its narrow, triangular leaves, which have long, pointed ends
+Its most distinctive feature is its narrow, triangular leaves, which have long, pointed ends.

 When the ends of the leaves touch the ground, the plant can grow new roots.
 As the fern spreads along the ground, it appears like it's walking.
 Walking ferns grown between one and six inches in height.
 They thrive in shady areas and are naturally found deep in the woods.
 They often grow on moss-covered boulders or rocky hillsides.
 As a garden plant, it is generally low maintenance and requires a moderate amount of water.